-Reading Text --------- ------
+Reading Text ---------------- ------

-Tasks Complexity Level Examples Typical 1 to 4 Refrigeration and Air Conditioning Mechanics: • read work orders to ensure that the correct piece of equipment is being installed.
-(1) • read manufacturer's bulletins to learn about new equipment, modifications and solutions for repetitive equipment problems.
-(2) • review equipment manuals to check for any unusual installation requirements.
-(2) • review equipment specifications to ensure that customer's needs are being met and to determine the efficiencies of different equipment lines.
-(3) Most Complex 4 • interpret a range of codes relating to building, heating, ventilation, air conditioning, and refrigeration to comply with regulations.
-Codes are typically written using technical and legal terminology and are updated regularly using addenda that are cross-referenced.
+Tasks Complexity Level Examples Tasks Typical Most Complex Complexity Level 1 to 4 4 Examples Refrigeration and Air Conditioning Mechanics: read work orders to ensure that the correct piece of equipment is being installed.
+(1) read manufacturer's bulletins to learn about new equipment, modifications and solutions for repetitive equipment problems.
+(2) review equipment manuals to check for any unusual installation requirements.
+(2) review equipment specifications to ensure that customer's needs are being met and to determine the efficiencies of different equipment lines.
+(3) interpret a range of codes relating to building, heating, ventilation, air conditioning, and refrigeration to comply with regulations.
+Codes are typically written using technical and legal terminology and are updated regulated regulated that are argeneric and the efforter and the efforter areas referenced.
+The regularly using addenda that are cross-referenced.
 The practical application of code requirements to a given situation may be ambiguous.
 (4) • read detailed diagnostic procedures in equipment manuals to determine the root causes of unit malfunctions.
 These procedures refer to new technologies that were not included in the trades training curriculum, requiring them to update their skills on-the-job.
 (4)